treehouselabs/FMClassificationBundle/README.md

 ### Guesser

-Returns a list of values with scores (ScoredCollection).
+Returns a list of values with scores (WeightedCollection).

 ### DataSource